RichardChangCA/Deep_SAD_TF2/README.md

 ------

-All training samples as labeled: labeled normal or labeled abnormal)
+All training samples are labeled: labeled normal or labeled abnormal)

 Normal class: 5, Abnormal classes: 6,7,8,9,0